 Background to the delegation

-On 8 February 2017, the Joint Standing Committee on Migration wrote to the Presiding Officers requesting an additional parliamentary delegation to investigate matters relevant to the Committee’s inquiry into migrant settlement outcomes.
+On 28 August 2019, the Joint Standing Committee on Electoral Matters wrote to the Presiding Officers requesting an additional parliamentary delegation to participate in the IGC in Dublin.

 The Delegation comprised of: